Can O'Riley be surprise Old Firm star?

 O'Riley came through the ranks at Fulham before moving to League One MK Dons in January 2020, scoring nine times - seven this term - in 52 games.

-Capped by England at Under-18 level, he became Celtic's fifth January signing for a fee of £1.5m, following Japanese trio Daizen Maeda, Yosuke Ideguchi, Reo Hatate and Irish teenager Johnny Kenny.
+Capped by England at under-18 level, he became Celtic's fifth January signing for a fee of £1.5m, following Japanese trio Daizen Maeda, Yosuke Ideguchi, Reo Hatate and Irish teenager Johnny Kenny.

 O'Riley did not have time to ease into his career at Celtic.
-Signed on 20 January, less than a week later he was in the starting line-up away to third-place Hearts.
+Signed on 20 January, less than a week later he was in the starting line-up away to third-placed Hearts.

 Within six minutes he was denied a debut goal, but went on to create eight chances - nearly as many as the rest of the team combined - and provided an assist in a tireless midfield shift as Celtic secured a 2-1 win in the capital.